healthyregions/SDOHPlace/README.md

 Initial login is implemented through a Github OAuth application owned by the Healthy Regions org which is linked to deployment of this site on Netlify.

-The draft/publish restrictions are implemented through branch protection rulesets on the `main` and `publish` branches of this repository.
+The draft/publish restrictions are implemented through branch protection rulesets on the `main` branch of this repository.

 ## Branch Configuration

-The production site is built from the `publish` branch and visible at [https://sdohplace.org](https://sdohplace.org).
+The production site is built from the `main` branch and visible at [https://sdohplace.org](https://sdohplace.org).

-A staging site is built from the `main` branch and is visible at [https://main--cheerful-treacle-913a24.netlify.app/](https://main--cheerful-treacle-913a24.netlify.app/).

-_The staging site should only be used to preview code changes, not to create/edit/delete blog posts._

 To contribute code to this repo:

 1. Create a feature branch from `main`
 2. Commit code to it and create a PR against `main`
-3. After the PR is merged, changes will be reflected on the [staging site](https://main--cheerful-treacle-913a24.netlify.app/)
+3. After the PR is merged, changes will be reflected on the production site.
-4. To deploy, create another PR from `main` against the `publish` branch

-**_The `publish` branch should never be merged back into the `main` branch!_**

-We've chosen this setup to keep code development history on the main branch, and isolate all of the blog-authored commit activity to the publish branch.

 ### Dev install - Decap CMS